mydrive/mydrive.github.io/posts/awsome_day.md

-More recently we've identified that we can make considerable cost and time savings if we start using more of the baked in AWS Managed Services and we've begun that transition, for example we have already moved our database infrastructure to [RDS](http://aws.amazon.com/rds/).
+More recently we've identified that we can make considerable cost and time savings if we start using more of the baked in AWS Managed Services and we've begun that transition, for example we have already moved our realational database infrastructure to [RDS](http://aws.amazon.com/rds/).

 We've also been cross skilling Developers and Operations staff to allow us to cover leave and swarm more effectively on tasks.